WsttXm/RiskEngine/doc/Implementation_Details.md

 | `RiskReportJsonSerializerTest` | JSON fields |
 | `DataAggregatorTest` / `SignalSnapshotTest` / `TaskSchedulerTest` / `ShellExecutorTest` / `CollectorResultTest` / `ProcfsUtilsTest` | Aggregation, cache, threads, shell, model |

 `integration-test` only compiles and links the public API; it does not run device detections.
-The instrumentation matrix (API 30/33/35/36 x86_64) is weekly/manual in CI and does not replace ARM64 OEM hardware.
+There is currently no automated device-matrix workflow. `Adversarial_Matrix.md` describes expected evidence and cannot replace ARM64 OEM validation.

+The commit's [Implementation_Status_2026-09.md](./Implementation_Status_2026-09.md) records successful four-ABI/native and Java compilation, with 2 failures among 52 tests: `RiskEngineConfigTest.disabledDetectorsAreNotRegistered` still expects 1 unconditional detector instead of 3, and `DataAggregatorTest.synthesizedFieldsAreExposedButNotDoubleCountedInCoverage` does not reflect the new `fingerprint_id` coverage count.
+These are historical results recorded with the commit, not rerun results from this documentation update.
+New EGL/ART/kernel/monitor behavior still needs device validation.

 ## 16. Build and release